Iowa Quail Hunting

 How To Make A Hunt

 While this is a self guided quail hunt operation we do not expect the hunter to know where to hunt.
 We have an online map library of all land.
-We, meaning the one of the two Association partners Jon Nee and John Wenzel, have been on every piece of land in the organization.
-They also train and hunt over their own dogs.
-Between their on the land experience and the online map library all hunters will get to the point of where to park their truck, put out the dogs and hunt.
+We also train and hunt over our own dogs.
+Between the on the land experience and the online map library all hunters will get to the point of where to park their truck, put out the dogs and hunt.

 All the hunt will have more land to hunt each day than daylight hours will allow.